Medical Microbiology

 Course content

 Build on your existing biomedical sciences knowledge and skills to become a specialist in medical microbiology.
-You will practise working autonomously in the laboratory during the large practical components of the course, using your thorough theoretical grounding as the driver for your research.
-You will have the opportunity to experience a range of techniques across microbiology and molecular biology, and the topics you will study, from the role of microbiology in medicine to molecular microbiology and epidemiology, will give you specialist knowledge and a variety of skills applicable to a range of careers in the field of biomedical science and microbiology.
+You will have the opportunity to experience a range of techniques across microbiology, and the topics you will study, from the role of microbiology in medicine to molecular microbiology and epidemiology, will give you specialist knowledge and a variety of skills applicable to a range of careers in the field of biomedical sciences and microbiology.

-This course will be delivered through independent laboratory research, expert lectures and individual meetings with your tutors.
+This course will be delivered through independent laboratory research and expert lectures.
 You will complete a range of activities and assignments, including group projects that will mirror the work environment by requiring you to work effectively as part of a laboratory team and produce reports to detail your findings.

 Qualification, course duration and attendance options